Spare Parts Delivery to Vessel: Full Process

 - Delivery delays

-- Miscommunication between owner and agent
+- Miscommunication between the proprietor and the agent

 Safety Protocols During Delivery

-Port safety procedures are strict.
-Agents must:
+Port security procedures are strict.
+Aces must:

 - Coordinate with port control

-- Secure access permits
+- Secure permits

-- Ensure proper lifting equipment
+- Ensure honest-to-goodness lifting equipment

 - Follow ISPS security measures